pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 DOCUMENTATION IN PROGRESS

 # Solution description #
-Projects what are included in the solution and the needed configuration for them.
+Projects what are included in the solution .

 ### Provisioning.UX.App###
-SharePoint Add-In
+SharePoint Add-In that is deployed to a Site Collection that will host the Application.

 ### Provisioning.Common ###
-Reusable component for that implements the site provisioning logic
+Reusable component that implements reusable logic for the Site Provisioning UX and Timer Job projects.

 ### Provisioning.Job ###
-Remote Timer job project which maybe deployed to Azure.
-Will be responsible of the actual site collection creation and the logic on how to apply configuration/customization on newly created site.
+Remote Timer job project which maybe deployed to Azure or on-premises.
+Will be responsible of the actual site collection creation and the logic on how to apply configuration/customization to newly created site.

-You will need to update App ID/Secret in the app.config

 ### Provisioning.UX.AppWeb ###
-This is the user interface (UX) for self service site collection creation.
+This is the user interface (UX) for self service site collection creation application.
 This interface was built using primarily AngularJS and HTML.
 The intent was to create a modern interface that was easy to edit, and extend.

 The interface is launched from default.aspx and the wizard itself is modal based and loads HTML views.
 These views make a wizard provisioning approach that collects data from the user and submits that data to the back-end provisioning engine.